NaelaAssaf/WebTech/md/00-introduction.md

 # Introduction

-The purpose of this course is provide and intro to web technologies (m4_HTML, m4_CSS) and dynamic webpages via m4_PHP.
+The purpose of this course is provide and intro to web technologies (HTML, CSS) and dynamic webpages via PHP.

 ## Resources

 The main cursus is the website located at <https://asoete.github.io/howest-webtechnology>.

+A PDF version of the main cursus can be found [here](https://asoete.github.io/howest-webtechnology/assets/pdf/cursus.pdf).

 ## Code